 Solo travel is a scary thought for many people, and hiking alone sounds even scarier.
 Why is that?
 Hiking happens in a wild environment and you’re on your own.
 Wilderness dangers are out there, whether you’re alone or not.

-Hiking solo makes you a more vulnerable target to wild animals like bears and cougars, moose, elk.
+Hiking alone makes you a more vulnerable target to wild animals like bears and cougars, moose, elk.
 If you’re in a group it’s nosier and wild animals attack you less likely.
 Make noise as you hike.
 Take a bear spray and an air horn and know what to do in case of an encounter.

 There are always news stories about hikers getting lost and hurt.
 It mostly happens because people go off trail or twist an ankle.
 Don’t take any risks.